$\texttt{Spglib}$: a software library for crystal symmetry search: Identification of space group type

 \section{Identification of space group type}

-In this third stage, space group type is determined by comparing the space group operations obtained above with those coded in the Hall symbols.\cite{Hall-1981,ITB} To achieve this, the primitive cell is transformed to the corresponding conventional unit cell with a specific setting.
-The space group operations for this setting are matched with those obtained by decoding Hall symbols and the origin shift is simultaneously determined at this matching.
-The detailed procedures presented in this section simply follow Ref.~\onlinecite{Grosse-Kunstleve-I-1999} by Grosse-Kunstleve and Adams.
+In this third stage, a space group type is identified by comparing the set of the space group operations $\{(\boldsymbol{W}_{\text{p}},\boldsymbol{w}_{\text{p}})\}$ obtained in the last stage with those sets coded in the Hall symbols.\cite{Hall-1981,ITB} To achieve this, the primitive cell is transformed into the corresponding conventional unit cell in a specific setting.
+The space group operations for this setting are matched with those matrix representations decoded from the Hall symbols and the origin shift is simultaneously determined at the matching process.\cite{Grosse-Kunstleve-I-1999} The algorithm presented in this section follows almost exactly as that reported by Grosse-Kunstleve and Adams in Ref.~\onlinecite{Grosse-Kunstleve-I-1999}, and it is described as implemented in the \texttt{spglib} code.